- Explosive growth challenge

-Cisco’s acquisition of groundbreaking software firm Tail-f was followed by explosive growth.
-However, this presented new challenges such as the need to secure a stream of ongoing delivery knowledge to the field to meet rising demand.
+Cisco’s acquisition of the software firm Tail-f was followed by explosive growth.
+However, this presented new challenges such as the need to secure a stream of ongoing delivery knowledge to meet rising demand.

-Influence performed an assessment, highlighting existing knowledge pools, key knowledge gaps and defined a clear need for stronger digital collaboration.
+An assessment was performed, highlighting the existing knowledge pools as key knowledge gaps and defined a clear need for stronger digital collaboration.
 Influence also helped clarify the strategy and align stakeholders to secure momentum.
 This led to the formation of a digital ecosystem program which involved people globally from the client organization and beyond.

 Within one month since fully launched the digital ecosystem had already succeeded beyond management goals.
 It had become a well-used digital ecosystem platform filled with information and e-learnings.
 Furthermore, it now contained hundreds of pieces of content and equal amounts of searchable Q&A knowledge.
 It quadrupled multiple key metrics relating to target groups and collaboration as well as content quality.
 Cisco can now continue to build value for the future, both relating to delivery and showing its product possibilities to new and existing customers.